Portrait of Dr. Sarah Dees

 Position

-Her research and teaching areas include American religions; Indigenous religions; religion and museums; religion, race, and empire; method and theory in the study of religion; and religion, law, and politics
+Her research and teaching areas include American and Native American religions; religion and museums; religion, race, and empire; method and theory in the study of religion; religion, medicine, and wellbeing; and religion, law, and politics.

 Contact